inductiva/inductiva/tutorials/simulators/CP2K.md

 By leveraging the Inductiva API, you can efficiently scale your CP2K simulations to meet your computational needs.
-Try different machine configurations and optimize your workflow for faster and more cost-effective results!
+Try different machine configurations and optimize your workflow for faster,	 more cost-effective results!